Enclavely/tailor/readme.txt

 = 1.2.0 =
 * Changed: container behaviour so that they do not collapse when only one child element remains (excludes row/column layouts).
 [Learn more about this change](http://www.andrewworsfold.com/2016/06/26/working-with-containers/).
-* Fixed: custom CSS not appearing within template previews.
+* Fixed: custom CSS is not appearing within template previews.
-* Fixed: breaking of tab order after tab renaming.
+* Fixed: tabs break after a tab is renamed.

 = 1.1.3 =
 * Improved: device preview and media query settings to be in line with the WordPress Customizer (i.e., Desktop, Tablet and Mobile sizes).
 [Learn more about this change](http://www.andrewworsfold.com/2016/06/25/device-previews/).